modsLabs/mod-css/README.md

 It hold in single file, only 10 kb

+# An utility-first CSS framework for front-end development

-# Design directly in your HTML.
+So, design directly in your HTML.
 We supports :
  - Almost all CSS properties,
  - Pseudo-classes,